Research

 Dynamic styles of primordial material preservation in Earth's interior

 Cosmo- and geochemical constraints indicate that Earth’s lower mantle hosts an ancient primordial reservoir enriched in silica with respect to the upper mantle.
-Yet, geophysical observations and models point to efficient convective mixing across the entire mantle.
-Here, I explore the effects of composition-dependent rheology on heterogeneity preservation and the styles of mantle mixing.
-Several regimes of primordial material preservation can occur in terrestrial planets, some of which are here characterised for the first time and can reconcile the preservation of primordial domains in Earth’s convecting mantle.
+Here, We explore the effects of composition-dependent rheology on heterogeneity preservation and the styles of mantle convection.
+Several regimes of primordial material preservation can occur in terrestrial planets, some of which are here characterised for the first time and highly relevant to the Earth.

 Published in our 2020 EPSL paper